 Berkeley Carroll students, not only in the middle school, but through their high school experience as well, learn to listen, to research, to analyze, and to deploy solutions for the problems, conundrums and challenges that they need to embrace in their apprenticeship as citizens of a democracy.
 The art of effective communication — learning how to give a persuasive speech, act out a Shakespearean scene, debate the merits of a claim by an opponent, or how to coax music out of an instrument you’ve only picked it up for the first time as a sixth grader — supporting this drive and necessity to reach others develops confidence and ever-deepening engagement in the academics and the arts.

 Our private Middle School is a busy place.
 One of the great pleasures as a division director is to roam the building.
 The school is a buzzing hive of activity — classroom to classroom, gym to performance space, art studio to band room — over the course of a day so many separate worlds, each unique and fascinating, embody the pleasure of enthusiastic teaching and learning.
 There is no more exciting place to be than a healthy and engaged school.

 The School Day

-The school day begins at 8:30 a.m. and ends at 3:20 p.m.
+The school day begins at 8:30 a.m. and ends at 3:30 p.m.
 On Monday - Thursday, students meet with their advisor to record attendance and hear morning announcements.
 During this time, advisors check-in with students and make sure they are ready for the school day.
-On Fridays, the entire Middle School begins the day by gathering on Zoom for a school morning meeting.
+On Fridays, the entire Middle School begins the day by gathering for morning meeting.
 This community-building meeting, led by student representatives, is a time to connect and recognize the week’s achievements in sports, academics, and the arts.

-Middle School electives, which occur five times a ten day cycle, allow students to engage in an activity of their choice.
-Elective options include dance, chorus, jazz band, string ensemble, speech and debate, science squad, knitting, and much more.
+Middle School electives, which occur four times within the ten day cycle, allow students to engage in an activity of their choice.
+Elective options include dance, chorus, jazz band, orchestra, speech and debate, and much more.